 Usually, the guideline is about half or double the amount.
 I say do what your tastebuds desire. 😉

-So there’s the herbs.
+So there are the herbs.
 Lovely, lovely, herbs.

 And then…there’s ROASTED GARLIC.